Keeping your tent clean

 Zips should be treated with respect.
 Don’t tread on them and do wash any mud or grit off as soon as possible.

 If your zip starts sticking, try not to force it.
-There are special lubricants on the market to free it up or you could use beeswax.
+There are special lubricants on the market to free it up or you could use beeswax or a candle.

 Never use washing up liquid or you could end up reducing your tent’s water resistance (see above).